grihabor/biopython/doc/Tutorial/chapter_contributing.rst

 Contributing cookbook examples
 ------------------------------

-As explained in Chapter \ `[chapter:cookbook] <#chapter:cookbook>`__,
-Biopython now has a wiki collection of user contributed “cookbook” examples, http://biopython.org/wiki/Category:Cookbook – maybe you can add to this?
+As explained in Chapter [chapter:cookbook], Biopython now has a wiki collection of user contributed “cookbook” examples, http://biopython.org/wiki/Category:Cookbook – maybe you can add to this?

-.. sec:maintain_dist:

 Maintaining a distribution for a platform
 -----------------------------------------